Settlement and Judgment Processing Guidelines

 Processing Instructions for the Payment of Settlements and Judgments – Pre-Litigation Settlements

 A paying agency’s legal counsel may settle a dispute before a lawsuit is filed; this is known as pre-litigation.
-All statutory or General Appropriation Act (GAA) references apply to these claims with the exception that they do not require attorney general review or the Governor’s signature.
-In addition, the following steps are required for pre-litigation claims:
+All statutory or GAA references apply to these claims with the exception that they do not require attorney general review or the governor’s signature.
+The following steps are required for pre-litigation claims:

-The paying agency enters the payment in the Uniform Statewide Accounting System (USAS) using Document Type 9:
+The paying agency enters the payment in USAS using Document Type 9:

-Note: Agencies are responsible for determining how the payment will be reported to the Internal Revenue Service (IRS).
+Note: Agencies are responsible for determining how the payment will be reported to the IRS.

-The paying agency can review the USAS Document Tracking (S037) screen or DAFR 7700 for the action code 550 to verify when the document was approved.
+The paying agency can review the USAS Document Tracking (S037) screen to verify when the document was approved.

-The warrants are available to the paying agency for pickup at the Comptroller’s office the morning of the next business day following the day of the Comptroller’s office approval.
+Warrants are available for pickup by the paying agency at the Comptroller’s office the next business day following the day of the Comptroller’s office approval.

 The purchase voucher and settlement documents are filed with the Comptroller’s office until the required retention period expires.